-3.3.1 Weldability Study
+3.3.1 Weldability (Nugget Formation) Study

 The weldability study was aimed at determining if any, the differences in the nugget formation between the uncoated and coated electrode.
+The procedures used for establishing welding parameters for these trials are detailed in Section 3.4.
+Weld time and weld current were studied.
 Two sets of test trials were conducted for each electrode type for both weld current and weld time.
 All weldability testing was done using 1.0mm steel sheet.
 The thicker steel was used to facilitate metallographic analysis.
 Welds were made on peel sample coupons, and weld quality was determined by peel testing and weld cross-sectioning and etching.
 Peel testing was performed using a custom built machine to peel the samples as shown in Figure 3.4.
 Weld current was determined for each electrode type while holding all other parameters constant and the point of fusion, MWS and weld expulsion were recorded.
 The evolution of the weld nugget was then studied by increasing the weld time one cycle at a time from one with no hold time while holding weld current at a nominal setting for both electrode types.
 The point of sheet fusion, MWS, and expulsion were recorded.
 This technique of weld time ramping allows for the complete weld sequence to be stopped and analysed at each weld cycle.